Weight training sets, how many is enough? Opinions vary, I have seen this debate rage on for over 30 years.

 Depending on your conditioning level, some advanced circuit trainers take little or no rest and preform 2 to 5 or 6 sets in a row and then take a 4 - 5 minute rest to accommodate for the intense work load, and then repeat this two or three more times.

-This type of training is to increase endurance levels, with higher rep ranges of those in the neighborhood of 15 or more per set.
+This type of training is to increase endurance levels, with higher rep ranges of those in the neighbourhood of 15 or more per set.

 Experiment with these time frames until you find the one that best fits your physical or sports related level, sets as related to circuit training are for overall conditioning, and athletic sports performance.